• Skip to primary navigation

 June 6, 2021 by Tim Chan

-This post is dedicated for those that has just graduated from their UX design bootcamp.
+This post is dedicated to those that have just graduated from their UX design bootcamp.

-Last week, I was really happy to be invite back to be a guest for my friend Michael Tam’s experience design course student graduation ceremony.
-Part of that ritual is that the students would be presenting their final work for their clients.
+Last week, I was really happy to be invited back to be a guest for my friend Michael Tam (Global Design Director @ IBM iX)’s experience design course student graduation ceremony.
+Part of that ritual is that the students would be presenting their final work to their clients.

-For the student’s work presentation, the guests where to look at the following criteria and provide constructive feedback:
+For the student’s work presentation, the guests were to look at the following criteria and provide constructive feedback:

 • Design thinking